What is the National Police Misconduct Reporting Project (NPMRP)?

 Why not use police department misconduct records?

-Why not just let the U.S. Department of Justice track statistics?
+Why not just let the U.S. Department of Justice track police misconduct?

-The last time the Department of Justice generated a statistical report on police misconduct in the United States was in a report based on 2001 statistics that were voluntarily given to it by 5% of the police departments in the United States.
-That report was not very detailed and did not offer the level of information and geographic data that our reports can.
+The last time the Department of Justice generated a statistical report on police misconduct in the United States was over 10 years ago in a report based on 2001 statistics that were voluntarily given to it by 5% of the police departments in the United States.

 Why do you hate cops?